Taiwan reports increased Chinese military activity near its territory - www.lokmattimes.com

 Taiwan reports increased Chinese military activity near its territory

-In response to Chinese incursions, Taiwan mobilised its aircraft and naval vessels while deploying coastal-based missile systems to closely monitor the situation and deter any potential threats.
+"19 PLA aircraft, 8 PLAN vessels and 1 official ships operating around Taiwan were detected up until 6 a.m.
+(UTC+8) today.
+16 of the aircraft crossed the median line and entered Taiwan's northern, southwestern and eastern ADIZ.
+We have monitored the situation and responded," Taiwan's MND stated in a post on X.

-In a post on X, Taiwan MND stated, "18 PLA aircraft, 8 PLAN vessels and 2 official ships operating around Taiwan were detected up until 6 a.m.
+19 PLA aircraft, 8 PLAN vessels and 1 official ships operating around Taiwan were detected up until 6 a.m.
 (UTC+8) today.
-15 of the aircraft crossed the median line and entered Taiwan's northern, southwestern and eastern ADIZ.
-We have monitored the situation and responded."
+16 of the aircraft crossed the median line and entered Taiwan's northern, southwestern and eastern ADIZ.
+We have monitored the situation and responded. pic.twitter.com/hJ27iC9EU6— 國防部 Ministry of National Defense, R.O.C. 🇹🇼 (@MoNDefense) September 3, 2024

 This latest incursion to a series of similar provocations by China in recent months.
 China has increased its military activities around Taiwan, including regular air and naval incursions into Taiwan's ADIZ and military exercises near the island.